• Recipes

 This chocolate cake is to die for.
 Usually the icing layer can be cloyingly sweet - but in this one it is not.
 I don't think I've ever had this chocolate flavor profile before!

 You've definitely outdone yourself.
-This is the best chocolate cake I've ever had!
+This is the most decadent chocolate cake I've ever had!

 This cake tastes like luxury.
 Exactly what a chocolate cake should be.
 And that frosting - I could eat a whole bowl.